Two seasons (28-7-4 through 2018)

-Jonathan Garbar enters his second season as the head coach of the Franklin Pierce University women's soccer program in 2018 (hiring release).
+Jonathan Garbar wrapped up his second season as the head coach of the Franklin Pierce University women's soccer program in 2018 (hiring release).
 The fourth head coach in program history, through one season at the helm in Rindge, Garbar has posted a 28-7-4 record (.769 winning percentage) over 39 games.
 He joined Franklin Pierce after establishing an extensive résumé of success over five seasons at the junior college level at Monroe College in New York.

 Garbar's 2017 debut season in Rindge saw a resurgent Franklin Pierce squad return to regional relevance.
 The Ravens ran off a 12-5-2 record, which included a 9-3-2 mark in Northeast-10 Conference play, which was good enough for a fourth-place finish.
 The crimson and grey returned to the postseason for the first time since 2014 and advanced to the final round of the NE10 Championship for the first time since 2010, via home-field wins over Pace and Merrimack, as postseason play returned to Sodexo Field.
 The Ravens also made their first NCAA Championship appearance since 2010, where they suffered a 2-0 loss to LIU Post in the first round.
 The team's signature win was a 1-0 road triumph over then-No. 6 nationally ranked Adelphi on Oct.
 21.

 Gabriella Braga, Marta Turmo, Nathalia Maria da Silva and Bruna Tavares all collected All-East Region honors from United Soccer Coaches at the end of the 2017 season and were the first Ravens to collect All-Region accolades since 2013.
 Braga, da Silva, and Turmo, along with Gabi Pereira, each earned All-NE10 First Team honors, while Evaline Rodrigues landed on the league's All-Rookie Team.